Twinkle Star Sprites: Release

 While Twinkle Star Sprites was initially published as an arcade game by SNK for the Neo Geo platform, SNK later ported it to the Neo-Geo AES home console on January 31, 1997, and the Neo-Geo CD on February 21, 1997.
-On December 7, 1997, ADK developed and published an updated version of it to the Sega Saturn, featuring an anime-style intro, tweaked gameplay, a new character and a bonus 'Fan Disc' full of extra materials.
-After SNK ended up buying ADK's intellectual properties, SNK released another enhanced version of Twinkle Star Sprites for the Sega Dreamcast on March 23, 2000.
+On December 7, 1997, ADK developed and published an updated version of it to the Saturn, featuring an anime-style intro, tweaked gameplay, a new character and a bonus 'Fan Disc' full of extra materials.
+After SNK ended up buying ADK's intellectual properties, SNK released another enhanced version of Twinkle Star Sprites for the Dreamcast on March 23, 2000.
 To pay tribute to ADK, SNK included the Neo-Geo version along with four of ADK's other notable Neo-Geo titles in the compilation ADK Damashii, which was released for the PlayStation 2 exclusively in Japan on December 8, 2008.
 Twinkle Star Sprites later became available on the subscription service GameTap.
 It was released on the Wii Virtual Console for Japan on August 9, 2011.

-A port developed by DotEmu for Microsoft Windows, OS X, Linux and asm.js was released as part of the Humble NEOGEO 25th Anniversary Bundle on December 8, 2015.
+A port developed by DotEmu for Windows, Mac, Linux, and asm.js was released as part of the Humble NEOGEO 25th Anniversary Bundle on December 8, 2015.
 It was released on Steam on May 26, 2016; and on GOG.com on May 30, 2017.

 Pony Canyon / Scitron released a limited-edition soundtrack album for this game on February 21, 1997.

 Reception

 In Japan, Game Machine listed Twinkle Star Sprites on their January 1, 1997 issue as being the fourteenth most-popular arcade game at the time.
 The game received generally mixed reception from critics since its release in arcades and other platforms.
 However, fan reception was positive; Readers of the Japanese Sega Saturn Magazine voted to give the Saturn port a 8.85 out of 10 score, ranking at the number 118 spot, indicating a large popular following.
 Readers of the Japanese Dreamcast Magazine also voted to give the Dreamcast port a 7.58 out of 10 score, ranking at the number 307 spot, indicating a popular following as well.

 Both AllGame's Kyle Knight praised the audiovisual presentation and frantic gameplay, stating that Twinkle Star Sprites is "a refreshingly innovative title that manages to pull its seemingly incompatible elements together brilliantly."
 However, Knight criticized the amount of slowdown when too many objects are present on-screen.
 Consoles Plus' François Garnier also praised the presentation, visuals, animations, audio, longevity and playability.
 IGN's Colin Williamson reviewed the Dreamcast conversion, commending the addition of extra options in the release and multiplayer mode but criticized the low-resolution graphics and stated that playing single-player modes were not appealing in a long-term.

-However, Joypad's Grégoire Hellot reviewed the Sega Saturn version and gave the title an overall mixed outlook.
+However, Joypad's Grégoire Hellot reviewed the Saturn version and gave the title an overall mixed outlook.
 In a similar manner, Video Games' Ralph Karels also gave the Dreamcast port a mixed overview, commending the unconventional gameplay but criticized the audio and visuals when compared to other shoot 'em ups on the Dreamcast.